pypi/warehouse/docs/development/cloud.rst

 1. Edit code directly on the cloud server using an editor like vim or emacs
 2. Edit code locally in an IDE that is connected to the server over SSH

-I use option 2 with the VSCode `Remote SSH`_ extension.
-Other IDEs including PyCharm offer similar features, though I haven't tried them.
+One verified option for #2 is to use VSCode with the `Remote SSH`_ extension.
+Other IDEs including PyCharm also offer similar features.

 .. _Remote SSH: https://code.visualstudio.com/docs/remote/ssh